CodeNow/runnable-angular/README.md

 Currently, this repo depends on the built assets from [runnable.com](github.com/CodeNow/runnable.com).
 In order to update these assets, just copy them into this repo.
 This is a temporary solution.

-1. On runnable.com checkout master and run `gulp`
+1. On runnable.com, checkout master and run `gulp`
-2. On runnable-angular checkout and pull master, then create a branch
+2. On runnable-angular, checkout and pull master, then create a branch
 3. Run `cp -R  ../runnable.com/dist/* runnable.com/`
 4. Push and create a PR
 5. After merging PR, deploy runnable-angular
-6. Deploy

 ###Contributors
 <img src="https://avatars3.githubusercontent.com/u/7440805?s=64" width="64">&nbsp;